Samsung SDI

 Strategic Outlook and Corridor Implications

-Samsung SDI's strategic trajectory has direct implications for the Lobito Corridor and the broader geopolitics of critical mineral supply chains.
-Several key dynamics will shape the company's relationship to DRC cobalt supply chains over the coming years.
+Samsung SDI's strategic trajectory has indirect implications for the Lobito Corridor and the broader geopolitics of critical mineral supply chains.
+Several key dynamics may shape the company's exposure to DRC cobalt supply chains over the coming years.

 Supply Chain Restructuring Under IRA and FEOC

-The most immediate strategic priority for Samsung SDI is restructuring its critical minerals supply chain to comply with US IRA requirements and avoid FEOC penalties.
-This restructuring creates opportunities for the Lobito Corridor, as Samsung SDI and its supply chain partners seek non-Chinese processing pathways for DRC cobalt.
-Investments in cobalt refining capacity in South Korea, Canada, Finland, and potentially in corridor nations themselves could create new supply routes that benefit Samsung SDI, corridor economies, and Western strategic objectives simultaneously.
+A major strategic priority for Samsung SDI is adapting its critical-minerals supply chain to US IRA requirements and FEOC restrictions.
+This could create opportunities for the Lobito Corridor if Samsung SDI suppliers seek non-FEOC processing pathways for DRC cobalt.
+Investments in cobalt refining capacity outside China could create new supply routes, but Samsung-specific links should be verified before publication.

-The US government's promotion of the Lobito Corridor as a critical minerals trade route aligns with Samsung SDI's need for verifiable, non-FEOC supply chains.
-If corridor infrastructure development succeeds in creating efficient logistics pathways from DRC mines to allied processing facilities, Samsung SDI would be a natural customer for these materials, particularly given the IRA incentives attached to its StarPlus Energy production.
+The US government's promotion of the Lobito Corridor as a critical-minerals trade route aligns with the battery industry's broader need for verifiable, non-FEOC supply chains.
+If corridor infrastructure development creates efficient logistics pathways from DRC mines to allied processing facilities, Samsung SDI or its suppliers could become customers, but that remains a scenario rather than a disclosed relationship.

 Cobalt Demand Trajectory